KROIA/StockMarket/documentation/SetupMarkets.md

 ---
 ### Custom Market
-You want to create a market that trades two specific items against each other, this chapter is for you.
+You want to create a market that trades two specific items against each other, this chapter is for you.<br>
 In the [ManagementGUI](AdminSection.md/#managementgui), click on the `+` Button.

 <tr>